XLSForm/xlsform.github.io/xlsform-standard.md

 |               | calculate     | tip  |  |  ${amount} * 0.18 |
 |               | note      | display  | 18% tip for your meal is: ${tip} |   |

+Note that the **${tip}** in the last line will be replaced with the actual tip amount when viewing and filling out the form.

 ### Grouping Questions

-To create a group of questions try the following:
+To create a group of questions in your form try the following:

 | survey        |               |       |      |
 | ------------- | ------------- | ----- | ---- |